Dr. Denise McDowell, Vice President for Enrollment Management and Student Life

 Proof of Immunization

 Minnesota Law (M.S.
 135A.14) requires that all students enrolled in public or private post-secondary school in Minnesota be immunized against diphtheria, tetanus, measles, mumps and rubella-allowing only for certain specified exemptions.
 Records must be on file with the Health & Wellness Services.
-The law also requires that all students, in order to remain enrolled, must submit an Immunization Form to Health & Wellness Services within 45 days of the semester beginning.
+The law also requires that all students, in order to remain enrolled, must submit their Immunization Record within 45 days of the semester beginning.
 Visit Health and Wellness Services for more information.
 Pre-enrollment physical exams are not mandatory; however, the University recommends that a physical exam be done.

 - For students who are planning to participate in athletics, a physical exam is mandatory and must be completed after July 1.
 A special form is available from the Athletics Department.